Chapter 5101:6-6 Hearing Procedure

 (B) The recording of the hearing shall not be a part of the official hearing record.
-The recording shall be maintained for thirty calendar days after the issuance of the hearing decision unless an administrative appeal has been requested.
+The recording shall be maintained for thirty days after the issuance of the hearing decision unless an administrative appeal has been requested.
 If an administrative appeal is requested, the recording shall be maintained for seven months after all administrative appeal proceedings have been completed.
-The recording may be erased after expiration of the above period.
+The recording may be erased after expiration of the period identified in this paragraph.

 (D) The individual, authorized representative, and/or the agency may record the hearing, at their own expense, so long as it does not seriously interfere with the orderly conduct of the hearing.

 (E) If, during the administrative appeal process, it is found that the hearing officer's recording is lost or unusable (for example, because it has been damaged or because material portions of the recording are inaudible), the administrative appeal hearing examiner shall remand the case to the state hearing officer for a new hearing if the individual takes material issue with the recitation of the testimony set forth in the hearing decision.

 Five Year Review (FYR) Dates: 11/27/2018 and 03/01/2024

 Rule Amplifies: 5101.35 , 5160.011, 3125.25

 Prior Effective Dates: 10/01/1985, 04/01/1987, 10/14/1988 (Emer.), 12/22/1988, 06/01/1993, 10/01/1997 (Emer.), 12/30/1997, 05/15/1999, 06/01/2003, 09/01/2008, 02/28/2014